 Crypto Kitties, released in 2017, is the most well-known example of early blockchain “gaming.”
-It’s a very primitive implementation of the technology that really breaks down to being a simple collectible digital cat game.
+It’s a very primitive implementation of the technology that really boils down to a simple collectible digital cat game.
 You purchase your kitty from the Ethereum blockchain network, which is valued according to the rarity of their characteristics (randomly generated).
 You can then buy or breed these digital cats, selling them on a market for profit or attempting to create other totally unique offspring that may spawn their own unique characteristics and traits.

 It could actually become a mechanic in itself, according to James Portnow of Extra Credits.
-He explains rather brilliantly that instead of a ledger for the purposes of tracking money, the blockchain could be a ledger for the history of items and weapons in games.
-He imagines player actions could imbue weapons with special powers; say, after slaying a difficult boss or beating a special event.
+He explains –rather brilliantly, I might add– that instead of a ledger for the purposes of tracking money, the blockchain could be a ledger for the history of items and weapons in games.
+Portnow imagines player actions could imbue weapons with special powers; say, after slaying a difficult boss or beating a special event.

 These actions would be etched into the history of the sword forever, possibly changing its name, altering characteristics.
 And of course, these would be passed onto the next person that later purchases the sword via the blockchain network, and the next person after that.